laravel/docs/database.md

 ## Inspecting Your Databases

 #### Database Overview
-Using the `db:show` and `db:table` Artisan commands, you can get a valuable insight into your database and its associated tables.
+Using the `db:show` and `db:table` Artisan commands, you can get valuable insight into your database and its associated tables.

 To see an overview of your database, including its size, number, summary of tables, and the current number of open connections, you may use the `db:show` Artisan command: